Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 I have never had my intelligence insulted like it's been insulted with this entire health care debate.

-The idea that it's gonna stimulate the economy.
+The stimulus debate was almost as insulting, the idea that it's going to stimulate the economy.

-There's nobody with half an economic brain whoever believed that, because it's not about stimulating the economy, and this health care reform is not about improving your health care.
+There's nobody with half an economic brain who ever believed that, because it's not about stimulating the economy, and this health care reform is not about improving your health care.

 It's about enslaving you.